aftersound/thoughts/docs/value-proposition-of-data-centric-teams.md

 ## Conclusion

 With that, here is the conclusion by reiterating the points.
-The value proposition of data centric teams is lying in mining and managing those data sets which could
+The value proposition of data centric teams lies in mining and managing those data sets which could

 - indicate business and product healthiness